1984 Gator Bowl: Aftermath

-In 1985 South Carolina slipped to 5-6 and did not qualify for a bowl game.
+In 1985 South Carolina slipped to 5–6 and did not qualify for a bowl game.
 Their next bowl appearance would be back in Jacksonville for the 1987 Gator Bowl.
-The Gamecocks, which were still independent, would fall to SEC power LSU 30-13.
-Coach Morrison would eventually serve as South Carolina's coach from 1983-1988 compiling a record of 39-28-2 and leading the Gamecocks to three bowl appearances (also 1988 Liberty Bowl).
+The Gamecocks, which were still independent, would fall to SEC power LSU 30–13.
+Coach Morrison would eventually serve as South Carolina's coach from 1983 to 1988 compiling a record of 39–28–2 and leading the Gamecocks to three bowl appearances (also 1988 Liberty Bowl).
 Morrison would die of a heart attack on February 5, 1989 and be replaced by Sparky Woods.

-South Carolina would be invited to join the SEC in 1990 and joined the league during the 1991-92 year with the exception of football which began conference play in 1992.
-The program's first bowl victory would come during the 1994 season when they defeated West Virginia in the Carquest Bowl 24-21 on January 2, 1995.
+South Carolina would be invited to join the SEC in 1990 and joined the league during the 1991–92 year with the exception of football which began conference play in 1992.
+The program's first bowl victory would come during the 1994 season when they defeated West Virginia in the Carquest Bowl 24–21 on January 2, 1995.

-As for the Cowboys, they made the Gator Bowl in 1985, though they lost 23-34 to Florida State and finished 8-4.
-Coach Jones would remain at Oklahoma State for 11 seasons (1984–94) and compiled a record of 62-60-3.
-During his tenure the Cowboys played in four bowl games winning three (1987 Sun Bowl and 1988 Holiday Bowl).
-During his first five seasons in Stillwater, Jones compiled a record of 44-15 with three bowl wins in four appearances and the school's first three ten-win seasons.
-However, his final six seasons resulted in no winning seasons and a record of 18-45-3.
-Jones 62 wins is second in school history behind current head coach Mike Gundy.
+As for the Cowboys, they made the Gator Bowl in 1985, though they lost 23–34 to Florida State and finished 8–4.
+Coach Jones would remain at Oklahoma State for 11 seasons (1984–94) and compiled a record of 62–60–3.
+During his tenure the Cowboys played in four bowl games, winning three (1987 Sun Bowl and 1988 Holiday Bowl).
+During his first five seasons in Stillwater, Jones compiled a record of 44–15 with three bowl wins in four appearances and the school's first three ten-win seasons.
+Those Cowboy squads were led by future NFL stars Leslie O'Neal, Thurman Thomas and 1988 Heisman Trophy winner Barry Sanders.

+However, Oklahoma State was decimated in early 1989 when the program was placed on probation for four years by the NCAA for numerous major rules violations; the Cowboys were banned from bowl games for three seasons and television appearances for two.
+Jones' last six seasons resulted in no winning seasons and a record of 18–45–3.
+Oklahoma State's collapse coincided with the rise of Colorado to a national powerhouse under Bill McCartney and Kansas State shedding its status as perennial conference doormat and becoming a consistent winner under Bill Snyder.

+Jones' 62 wins is second in school history behind current coach Mike Gundy, the Cowboys' starting quarterback from 1986-89.